Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 22. Buckeye Rot

-Buckeye rot of tomatoes is caused by a fungus that leaves a brown or green stain-like spot that resembles a buckeye.
+Buckeye rot of tomatoes is caused by a fungus that leaves a brown or green spot resembling a buckeye.
 It can also affect relatives like peppers and eggplants.

 To help prevent infection, avoid soil contact with the fruit, avoid overwatering, and ensure your soil drains well.
-Also, rotate crops or consider raised beds or container gardening.
+Also, rotate crops, consider raised beds, or try container gardening.

 23. Southern Blight